itsCodeBakery/XDR-NET/README.md

 # XDR-NET: Hybrid CNN–Transformer Network for Diabetic Retinopathy Detection

-A lightweight, explainable DR grader that couples an EfficientNet backbone with a single self-attention bridge, delivering strong performance and clear Grad-CAM evidence on APTOS 2019.
+A lightweight, explainable DR grader that couples an EfficientNet backbone with a single self-attention bridge, delivering strong performance and clear Grad-CAM evidence on benchmarks.

 ---